devspotlight/Reddit-Kafka-Producer/README.md

 ## Deploy on Heroku

+> Note that the producer worker (kafka-stream.js) is paced (hardcoded) to send messages to Kafka every 1/3 sec, matching an aprox rate limit of 64 KB (such as the basic-0 tier on Heroku); estimating an avg message size of 20 KB.

-Most of the env vars mentioned before are set automatically by Heroku Pg and Kafka addons, you must separately set:
+Most of the env vars mentioned before are set automatically by Heroku Postgres and Kafka addons, you must separately set:

 ```console
 $ heroku config:set NODE_ENV=production
 ```

-The kafka-stream.js worker expects [log compaction](https://devcenter.heroku.com/articles/kafka-on-heroku#log-compaction) on the Kafka topic.

 > Also unpack `DATABASE_URL` e.g. with https://metacpan.org/pod/Env::Heroku ?
   See https://devcenter.heroku.com/articles/heroku-postgresql#provisioning-heroku-postgres